PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:53:24
+Last updated: 2024-04-13 18:53:57
-Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby
+Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon